TrueBlocks/create-local-app/README.md

 - **Go Import**: For importing Go packages - no spaces allowed (e.g., "github.com/TrueBlocks/my-awesome-app")
 - **Domain**: The domain name of your home page (e.g., "trueblocks.io")

-> **⚠️ Warning:** Running this command will overwrite existing files in the current directory.
-If you've made modifications to generated files, they will be lost.
-Make sure to commit your changes to version control before re-running.
+> **⚠️ Warning:** If the current directory contains files, the operation will fail unless you use the `--force` flag.
+This prevents accidental overwrites of existing work.

 ### Auto Mode (Subsequent Runs)